 - Or, electronically and securely archiving the Web page under a readily identifiable file name and directory.

 Examples of information that may need to be retained include notices required to comply with regulatory agencies (e.g., annual notices for FERPA, campus crime reporting, etc.); admission or matriculation requirements; course, major or graduation requirements; financial assistance information; employee, faculty or student handbooks; course catalogs; policies; etc.

-Official Loyola Websites (schools, divisions, departments, offices and organizations) must use approved Loyola Web templates for page design.
+Official Loyola Websites (schools, divisions, departments, offices and organizations) must use approved Loyola Web templates provided in the Terminal Four content management system.
 These templates offer a consistent design that strengthens Loyola's image, promotes greater usability through established navigation schemes, enhances content presentation and conforms to accessibility standards.